Volunteering: The Most Effective Workplace Wellness Strategy

 Frequently Asked Questions

-Because research shows it improves employee well-being more than any other workplace wellness program, fostering purpose and connection.
+Because research shows it consistently improves employee well-being more than any other workplace wellness program.
+In fact, in an Oxford study of 90 interventions, volunteering was the only one proven to boost well-being.

-Programs that offer personalized opportunities, integrate giving, and make participation easy see the highest engagement rates.
+Programs that offer flexible personalized opportunities, integrate giving, and make participation easy see the highest engagement rates.

 Yes.
-Paid time off, recognition, and volunteer grants significantly increase participation and hours volunteered.
+Paid time off, recognition, and volunteer grants can increase participation significantly.
+Companies using these incentives report up to 50% more volunteer hours per employee.

-Platforms like CSRconnect simplify sign-up, tracking, and management, boosting engagement and reducing administrative complexity.
+Platforms like CSRconnect simplify sign-up, tracking, and management – which in turn boosts employee engagement and reduces administrative burden.